Welcome to Next Generation!

 Environmental Education Impact Results

-During the 2012-2013 school year, Next Generation conducted 260 activities engaging more than 1,300 unique students at six elementary, middle and high schools, plus three community events.
+Last year, Next Generation conducted 230 activities engaging more than 3,700 unique students for elementary school children, after school programs and community events.

 Green Schools Program Activities included: